EOSLaoMao/BankofStaked-CE/rc/bankofstaked-ricardian-clauses.md

  * Creditor: the person who makes resources available for delegation.
  * Delegation: the assignment of resources from Creditor to Beneficiary.
  * Fee: tokens transfered into BankofStaked that exactly correspond to a fee schedule amount.
- * Fee Schedule: the list of services provided with their corresponding amount.
+ * Fee Schedule: the list of services provided with their corresponding amount, which can be fetched from pricing table of BankofStaked smart contract.

 ## Roles